CoreumFoundation/crust/README.md

-# znet
+# crust
-`znet` helps you run all the applications needed for development and testing.
+`crust` helps you build and run all the applications needed for development and testing.

 ## Prerequisites
-To use `znet` you need:
+To use `crust` you need:
+- `go 1.16` or newer
 - `tmux`
 - `docker`